VodorUrfs/MBR-Boot-USB/README.md

-# MBR-Boot-USB
+# Windows-Bootable-USB
-Creates a MBR based bootable USB for win10/ws2019
+Creates a bootable USB for win10/ws2019